I’m trying to invest in a cross-platform note-taking system. What I’d like for this system to do is:

-- Have the ability to take notes offline, then upload for later access.
+- Have the ability to take notes offline, then upload them for later access.

 - Have the ability to access notes while offline, somehow storing a local copy on each device.